Ophiocordyceps unilateralis: Systematics

 After years of research, the taxonomy of Ophiocordyceps unilateralis is becoming increasingly clear.

 Cordyceps vs Ophiocordyceps

 Throughout history there has been confusion about the distinction between the genera Cordyceps and Ophiocordyceps.
 There have been many debates about whether the zombie-ant fungus (and other fungi) belonged to one or to the other as Ophiocordyceps was only recently brought forward.

 The genus Cordyceps comprises over 400 species, historically classified in the family Clavicipitaceae within the order Hypocreales.
-The classification was based on different morphological characteristics such as filiform ascospores and cylindrical asci.
+The classification was based on different morphological characteristics such as filiform ascospores and cylindrical asci. sister group with Tolypocladium, into Ophiocordycipitaceae.

-When Cordyceps were first classified, there was no concrete evidence for the genus Ophiocordyceps.
-However, in 2007, important new molecular data was tested, and enabled them to reorganize the family Clavicipitaceae.
-It was found that Clavicipitaceae was in fact three distinct monophyletic families: the Clavicipitaceae, the Cordycipitaceae and the Ophiocordycipitaceae.

-The new molecular phylogenetics studies contradicted the older classification and moved all Cordyceps species forming a sister group with Tolypocladium, into Ophiocordycipitaceae.
 Fungi able to parasitize ants were also included in the transfer, such as Cordyceps unilateralis which was later renamed Ophiocordyceps unilateralis.
 Following this study, multiple traits such as the production of darkly pigmented, hard to flexible stromata were defined as characteristics of the family Ophiocordycipitaceae.